matnoel/EasyFEA/README.md

 ## Overview

 EasyFEA is a user-friendly Python library that simplifies finite element analysis.
-It is flexible and supports different types of simulations without requiring users to handle complex PDE formulations.
-The library currently supports four specific types of simulation:
+It is flexible and supports different types of simulation without requiring users to handle complex PDE formulations.
+The library currently supports four specific simulation types:

 1. **Displacement (static and dynamic):** Examples in `/examples/Elasticity`, `/examples/Dynamic` and `/examples/Contact`.
 2. **Beam (static Euler-Bernoulli):** Examples in `/examples/Beam`.
 3. **Thermal (stationary and transient):** Examples in `/examples/Thermal`.
 4. **PhaseField (quasi-static phase field):** Examples in `/examples/PhaseField`.

 For each simulation, users create a mesh and a model.
-Once the simulation is set up, defining boundary conditions, solving the problem, and visualizing the results is straightforward.
+Once the simulation has been set up, defining the boundary conditions, solving the problem and visualizing the results is straightforward.

-Many examples of creating meshes are available in the folder `examples/Meshes`.
+Numerous examples of mesh creation are available in the `examples/Meshes` folder.

-The simplest and fastest introduction is shown below and is available in `examples/HelloWorld.py`.
+The simplest and quickest introduction is shown below and is available in `examples/HelloWorld.py`.

 ```python
 import Display